N0AHt/optotagging/README.md

 # optotagging
-code for analysing optotagged neuropixel data from the allen inst
+Code for Analysing Optotagged Neuropixel Data from the Allen Institute.

+Using contrastive emebddings of extracellular waveforms to predict cell type with ground truth data